Outreach Alumni Advising

 - UC Davis Internship and Career Center Career areas of study ideas for those considering law.

-- UCDSOL Outreach Office Face page will help alert you to outreach program and pre-law deadlines and upcoming events at King Hall.
+- UCDSOL Outreach Office Facebook page will help alert you to outreach program and pre-law deadlines and upcoming events at King Hall.

 Financial Aid & Scholarship Resources

 Once you decide that law school is in your future, begin to consider how you will pay for your education.
 Financial aid and scholarships are available for law school!
-The two common financial aid applications that law schools use to determine your aid packages are the FAFSA and Need Access.
+The most common financial aid application law schools use to determine your aid packages is the FAFSA.
+The FAFSA is also required to borrow low interest federal student loans with flexible repayment terms.
 Remember to check specific requirements and deadlines for each school to which you apply.

 - Public Scholarship Listing - Check out the extensive list of scholarships for pre-law and current law students compiled by th UCDSOL Financial Aid Office.